 You will have a double apartment with en-suite toilet and shower.
 A bed, desk, chair, lamp, refrigerator, wardrobe, electric kettle is provided.
-Linens and a blanket and 2 towels are provided.
-You may wish to bring more towels with you or purchase once on site.
+Linens, blanket and two towels are provided.
+You may wish to bring additional towels with you or purchase once on site.